Addictions vol. 6: Interventions for Teens with Web/Technological Addiction - 6 CE's

 15. What two areas are accelerated and amplified by teen social-networking sites and Internet communication?

-16. What is released while playing games on the internet and is thought to be an important neurochemical event in the generation of addiction?
+16. What is released while playing games on the internet and is thought to be an important neurochemical event in the generation of Problematic Internet Use?

-17. According to Griffiths, what are the five criteria for Internet addiction?
+17. What are the criteria for Problematic Internet Use?

 Answers